 Nurse anesthetists administer approximately 65 percent of all anesthesia in the United States.
 Practice settings include:

 Critical and intensive care floors

 The program in nurse anesthesia prepares registered nurses who already possess a baccalaureate degree in nursing and a minimum of one year of critical care experience for the advanced practice role of nurse anesthetist.
 The full-time, 70-credit curriculum over 27 months (January start) provides students with core and specialty theory courses and a structured practicum and residency, all of which follow the standards of the Council on Accreditation of Nurse Anesthesia Educational Programs.
 Graduates of the program are eligible to sit for the National Certification Examination administered by the National Board on Certification and Recertification of Nurse Anesthetists to become certified registered nurse anesthetists.

 Upon completing the master's degree program in nurse anesthesia, the graduate will be able to:

 The master's degree program in nursing at the Connell School of Nursing at Boston College is accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington DC 20001, (202) 887-6791.

 The nurse anesthesia program is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs through May of 2026.

 Student Rights and Responsibilities

-Students rotate among 4-6 clinical sites and experience a variety of practice settings both within and outside the AAM system.
+Students rotate among 3-6 clinical sites and experience a variety of practice settings.
 The program believes it important that students obtain the maximum benefit from their clinical education and for that reason rotations will be decided by need rather than geographic convenience.